-NAS SCM Stakeholders Meeting - 5 April 2019
+NAS Shared Care Model Stakeholders Meeting - 5 April 2019

 For our face to face meeting, more than 50 stakeholders came together to discuss a shared care model for allergy.

-The meeting was a very helpful and productive activity and the outcomes will help guide the National Allergy Strategy as it progresses with further engagement with stakeholders.
+The meeting was a very helpful and productive activity and the outcomes will help guide the National Allergy Strategy as it progresses with further stakeholder engagement.

 Stakeholder consultation - April 2019